wheelo/git-npm/README.md

 ## Usage

 The usage of this package is easy, just type two letters `gn` in your favourate shell(tcsh, bash or zsh, to name a few).
 However, you can opt into the advanced mode by specifying another `-l` param, which will be described at length below.
-You have two modes two choose currenly:
+We have two modes for choices currenly:

 **Simple Mode**